wix-incubator/wix-rest-docs/guides/DomainEvents.md

 ### Identity payload

-The `data.identity` payload will include the type and ID of the identity that triggered the event:
+The `data.identity` payload includes the type and ID of the identity that triggered the event:

 | Field name | Description |
 | :-------------- | :------- |